 How does havruta matching work?

 In the registration form, you will let us know whether or not you would like for us to match you with a havruta.
 You can tell us a little about yourself, and any preferences you have for the person you learn with (ie. learning background, timezone, age).
 We will read through everything you provide and do our very best to find you a great fit.

 If you already know who you would like to learn with, just let us know in the registration form and we will make sure to match you to learn together.
 Both people must register in order to be paired.

 How does the structure of the course work?

 This course is structured into 4 pdf handouts, which each will take roughly 30-45 minutes to learn.
 You do not need to do any preparation - you and your havruta will go through the source materials together and respond to the questions (and ask your own questions!).

 There are four short videos that you will watch before each handout to help with framing.
 You can watch these before you meet with your havruta, or you can choose to watch them together.

-What is my interaction with Rabbi Shai Held?
+What is my interaction with Rabbi Avi Strausberg?

 The Elul Cycle includes two live virtual lectures (a kickoff and a concluding lecture) through Zoom.
 There is no interaction with the educator in between during the weekly havruta learning - this part is entirely self-guided and paced!